Anandh78/ratistics/README.md

 intended for small data sets only.
 This gem was designed for simplicity.
 Only basic consideration was given to performance.

-Ratistics is pronounced *ra-tis-tics* Just like "statistics" but with an 'R'
+Ratistics is pronounced *ra-tis-tics*.
+Just like "statistics" but with an 'R'

     "Statistics".gsub(/^St/i, 'R') #=> "Ratistics"